ACCountNine38/AmazingLabyrinth/README.md

 During each turn, the current player can shift tiles around the map to get closer to a treasure, or block others to prevent them from winning.

 # Development
-This project was created in the ICS4U1 class with a team of 4 and it focuses on the concept of recursion.
+This project was created in the Grade 12 Computer Science Course (ICS4U1) with a team of 4 and it focuses on the concept of recursion.

 # Simple AI
 Able to seek for treasures and shift tiles logically to get to the nearest treasure